 Published on 17 January 2023

-After a two-year hiatus due to Covid-19, the highly-anticipated annual Children’s Kidney Centre (CKC) camp returned in-person this year with 54 participants.
+After a two-year hiatus due to Covid-19, the highly-anticipated annual Children’s Kidney Centre (CKC) camp returned in-person last year with 54 participants.

 Eleven-year-old Ryan Mathew dug in the sand at Siloso Beach, then gleefully fished out a paper containing a riddle and ran back to his team mates to brainstorm for an answer.